clnsmith/kneemos_matlab/README.md

 Josh Roth

 Anyone is welcome to use this code if you find it helpful.
 This code is just a collection of scripts we have developed for our own use, so support from the developers will be minimal.
-This is not meant to be a formal toolbox, so there maybe some bugs that have evaded us.
-Therefore, we can't take responsibility for making sure the code works your uses.
-However, please let us know if you find bugs (and fixes) so we can update the repo.
+There maybe some bugs that have evaded us, therefore it is your responsibility for making sure the code works your uses.
+Please let us know if you find bugs (and even better if you have fixes) so we can update the repo.